COVID-19 Means It’s Even More Important That We Keep Families Together This Mother’s Day

 It doesn’t have to be this way.

 Since 2017, the National Bail Out Collective has gotten hundreds of mothers out of jail on Mother’s Day so that they can be right where they belong—at home, with their kids.
 But really, that’s only the beginning.
 The NBO also offers other services, like fellowships and employment opportunities, to those they bail out.
-This year, because of the unprecedented impact that the pandemic is having on families, the NBO is also providing weeks of groceries, rent assistance, and other support services.
-COVID-19 is putting the lives of so many incarcerated Americans at risk.
-Kids need their mothers home now, healthy and alive.
+And since the start of the pandemic, the NBO has stepped up to help families by providing weeks of groceries, rent assistance, and other support services.

 Time to Transform the System

 Of course, what we really need is systemic change.
-We stand with Color of Change and the NBO in recognizing that money bail is just one broken part of a broken system—it’s time to take the money flowing into the prison system and use it to invest in communities and people instead.
+We stand with the NBO in recognizing that money bail is just one part of a racist, violent, and ineffective system focused on punishment and incarceration rather than care—it’s time to take the money flowing into prisons and use it to invest in communities and people instead.

 So, this Mother’s Day, as we celebrate the women who take care of us and support us, let’s think of those mothers who want to do the same for their kids, but can’t.
 Support the NBO.
 Help make sure that families stay together.
-Then join the movement to end money bail!
+Then contact your members of Congress and tell them it’s time to end money bail!